- Mental Health

-Panic attack treatment available online today
+Panic disorder medication and treatment available online

 *Prescriptions are provided at the doctor's discretion.
 Learn more about our controlled substances policy and how to save up to 80% with our prescription discount card.
 PlushCare doctors cannot treat all cases of panic attacks.
 Our primary care physicians can conduct an initial evaluation of your symptoms but may need to refer you to a specialist or for in-person treatment.
 If you are experiencing life-threatening symptoms, seek emergency medical attention immediately.

-Learn about panic attacks
+Learn about panic disorder and panic attacks

-A panic attack is a condition in which a person suffers frequent panic attacks.
-In between these unexpected panic attacks, the person lives in constant overwhelming fear of another attack in his/her everyday life, even when the stressful situation has gone away.
 A panic attack is a sudden episode of anxiety and intense fear that triggers severe physical reactions when there is no apparent trigger.
 A common physical symptom of panic attacks is rapid heart rate, or feeling like having a heart attack.

 Panic attack causes